Devin Smeltzer: Miami Marlins

 On January 24, 2023, Smeltzer signed a minor league contract with the Miami Marlins organization.
 On April 9, Smeltzer’s contract was selected to the active roster.
 Smeltzer made 5 appearances (1 start) for Miami, posting a 6.75 ERA with 8 strikeouts in 12.0 innings pitched.
 He was designated for assignment by the Marlins on April 28, following the promotion of Johan Quezada.
 He cleared waivers and was sent outright to the Triple-A Jacksonville Jumbo Shrimp on May 2.

 On May 3, Smeltzer was selected back to the Marlins' roster after Quezada was designated for assignment.
 He tossed 3.2 innings that day against the Atlanta Braves, surrendering 3 runs on 3 hits with 2 strikeouts.
 The following day, he was designated for assignment after Chi Chi Gonzalez had his contract selected.
 Smeltzer again cleared waivers and was outrighted to Jacksonville on May 6.
 On August 3, Smeltzer was again added to the major league roster.
 After two scoreless appearances for Miami, he was designated for assignment on August 5.
 On August 8, he cleared waivers and was outrighted to Triple–A.

 On September 1, Smeltzer tossed the first no-hitter in Jumbo Shrimp history, logging 4 strikeouts in 7.0 innings against the Charlotte Knights.
 On September 6, Smeltzer was once more selected back to Miami's major league roster.
 After tossing 3 2/3 relief innings against the Los Angeles Dodgers the previous day, Smeltzer was designated for assignment for a fourth time on September 8.
 He cleared waivers and was outrighted to Jacksonville on September 11.
 Smeltzer elected free agency on October 15.

 On December 7, 2023, Smeltzer re-signed with the Marlins on a minor league contract.
 In 24 relief outings for Triple–A Jacksonville, he compiled a 3.69 ERA with 32 strikeouts and one save across 31 2/3 innings pitched.
 On July 10, 2024, Smeltzer was released by the Marlins organization.

 Dorados de Chihuahua

 On November 19, 2024, Smeltzer signed with the Dorados de Chihuahua of the Mexican League.
 In 13 starts for Chihuahua in 2025, Smeltzer posted a 4-4 record and 5.17 ERA with 60 strikeouts across 78 1/3 innings pitched.

 Detroit Tigers

 On July 8, 2025, Smeltzer signed a minor league contract with the Detroit Tigers.
 In three starts for the Triple-A Toledo Mud Hens, he struggled to an 0-1 record and 8.44 ERA with seven strikeouts across 10 2/3 innings pitched.
 Smeltzer was released by the Tigers organization on August 4.

+Dorados de Chihuahua (second stint)

+On December 22, 2025, Smeltzer signed with the Dorados de Chihuahua of the Mexican League.
+In seven starts for Durango in 2026, Smeltzer posted a 1–3 record with a 6.32 ERA and 32 strikeouts across 37 innings pitched.

+Caliente de Durango

+On May 25, 2026, Smeltzer and Alejandro Mejía were traded to Caliente de Durango of the Mexican League in exchange for Andre Lipcius and Elián Leyva.